 ISSUES: this list does not include every issue and might not include your particular issue but gives you an idea of the wide range of issues I help counselling and lifecoaching clients with including:-

-Abuse, Addictions, Anger Management, Anxiety, Auditory Hallucinations, Autism, ASD, Behaviour and Boundary Problems, Bereavement, Bullying, CBT, Child Related Issues, Communication Problems, Confidence, Couples Issues, Depression, Desire Loss of, Disability Empowerment, Discrimination, Dissociation Spectrum Disorders, Dissociative Identity Disorder, Divorce & Relationship Endings, Eating Disorders, Erectile Dysfunction, e-safety, Family Issues, Gay Issues, Gender, Grooming for abuse, Hate Crimes, Internet Addiction, Loss, Loss of Desire, Low Self Confidence, Low Self Esteem / Respect, Parenting / Child Anxieties Around / Positive Attitudes, Performance, Personal Development, Personality Disorders, Phobias, Prejudice, Presentation Anxiety, Psychosis, PTSD Post Traumatic Stress Disorder, Relationship issues, Schizophrenia, Self Confidence / Esteem / Respect, Separation Anxiety, Sexual Abuse, Sex Addiction, Sexual issues, Sexual Offending, Sexuality, Sexual Orientation, including Parental Separation & Same Gender Parenting, Stress, Suicidal Thoughts, Time Management, Transgender Issues, Trauma, Voices, Work Related Issues,
+Abuse, Addictions, Anger Management, Anxiety, Auditory Hallucinations, Autism, ASD, Behaviour and Boundary Problems, Bereavement, Bi-Sexuality, Bisexual, Bullying, CBT, Child Related Issues, Children, Communication Problems, Confidence, Couples Issues, Depression, Desire Loss of, Disability Empowerment, Discrimination, Dissociation Spectrum Disorders, Dissociative Identity Disorder, Divorce & Relationship Endings, Eating Disorders, Erectile Dysfunction, e-safety, Family Issues, Gay Issues, Gender, Grooming for abuse, harmful Sexual Behaviour, Hate Crimes, Internet Addiction, Looked After Children, Loneliness, Loss, Loss of Desire, Low Self Confidence, Low Self Esteem / Respect, Parenting / Child Anxieties Around / Positive Attitudes, Performance, Personal Development, Personality Disorders, Phobias, Prejudice, Presentation Anxiety, Psychosis, PTSD Post Traumatic Stress Disorder, Relationship issues, Schizophrenia, Self Confidence / Esteem / Respect, Separation Anxiety, Sexual Abuse, Sex Addiction, Sexual issues, Sexual Offending, Sexuality, Sexual Orientation, including Parental Separation & Same Gender Parenting, Stress, Suicidal Thoughts, Time Management, Transgender Issues, Trauma, Voices, Work Related Issues,

 A volunteer for some years working with welfare issues from a few decades ago and at a Citizens' Advice Bureau, I was a volunteer helping run a drop-in centre and on call to help support women and children escaping from violent and cruel relationships for about 3 years.
 I have also helped men therapeutically recover from violent and cruel relationships or who are working on leaving such challenging situations.